aws-observability/observability-best-practices/docs/en/guides/containers/aws-native/ecs/best-practices-metrics-collection-1.md

 ## Collecting instance-level metrics
 Deploying the CloudWatch agent to an Amazon ECS cluster hosted on EC2, allows you to collect instance-level metrics from the cluster.
-The agent is deployed as a daemonset and sends instance-level metrics as performance log events from each EC2 container instance in the cluster.
+The agent is deployed as a daemon service and sends instance-level metrics as performance log events from each EC2 container instance in the cluster.
 The complete list of instance-level extracted from these events are [documented here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-metrics-ECS.html)

 !!! info
-    Steps to deploy the CloudWatch agent to an Amazon ECS cluster to collect instance-level metrics are documented in the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-ECS-instancelevel.html)
+    Steps to deploy the CloudWatch agent to an Amazon ECS cluster to collect instance-level metrics are documented in the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-ECS-instancelevel.html).
+Note that this option is not availavble for Amazon ECS clusters that are hosted on Fargate.

 ## Analyzing performance log events with Logs Insights